cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

   `string` type is converted to `Text`.
 Alice must still check and potentially modify the value types to ensure that they are correct.
 For example, `float` are converted to `float64`, and Alice might decide to change it to `float32` if she knows that the values will never be larger than 32 bits.
-* **Connection**: This columns only applies to relationships between entities.
-It is used to specify how the relationship should be implemented in CDF.
-For example, if the relationship should be implemented as an edge or as a direct relation.
+* **Connection**: This column only applies to connection between entities.
+It is used to specify how the connection should be implemented in CDF.
+For example, if the connection should be implemented as an edge or as a direct relation.
+It can also be used to use the reverse direction.
-* **Nullable**: This only applies to primitive types.
+* **Nullable**: This only applies to primitive types (not connections).
 This column is used to specify whether the property is required or not.
 For example, Alice might decide that the `name` property of a `WindTurbine` is required, and she will set the `Nullable` column to `False`.
-* **Is List**: This only applies to primitive types.
-This column is used to specify whether the property is a list or not.
+* **Is List**: This column is used to specify whether the property is a list or not.
+For connections, it is used to specify if there can be multiple connections.
+For example, say a `WindTurbine` can have multiple
-  For example, say a `WindTurbine` can have multiple timeseries measuring the temperature, Alice might have a property called `temperature` that is a list of Timeseries, which means she will set `Value Type` to `TimeSeries` and `IsList` to `True`.
+* timeseries measuring the temperature, Alice might have a property called `temperature` that is a list of Timeseries, which means she will set `Value Type` to `TimeSeries` and `IsList` to `True`.
 * **Default**: This column is used to specify a default value.
 For example, Alice might decide that the `name` property